fabanc/SharpBoostVoronoi/SharpBoostVoronoi/SharpBoostVoronoi/README.md

 # SharpBoostVoronoi

-##This .NET solution has 3 project
-1. SharpBoostVoronoi is the library that exposes the C++ wrapper through a set of C# classes.
-If you want to use the boost voronoi library in .NET, this is the project you need to import.
-2. Sample App and SampleWPFApp are two applications that illustrate the use of SharpBoostVoronoi.
-SampleWPFApp allows you to visualize some test data and the results computed by the boost library.
+##Purpose
+This project creates the dll you want to use when generating voronoi cells from line and point.

 ##How to use
-A complete example on how to use the library is in the project SampleApp of the solution SharpBoostVoronoi.
+A complete example on how to use the library is in the projects SampleApp and SampleAppWPF within that same Visual Studio Solution.
 I have pasted the code sample below.

 In a nutshell, you pass a set of Segments or Points to the class BoostVoronoi.
 Those classes are defined in SharpBoostVoronoi.Input and their use is demonstrated in the code below.
 Constructing the diagram populates 3 properties of the class BoostVoronoi: